 Once a submission is accepted by the Review, the author will be required to disclose all potential conflicts of interest in the first footnote of the published version.
 Authors must identify any organizations that provided funding for the research or writing of the manuscript, as well as any personal or family financial interests that might be pertinent.
-Authors must also disclose their involvement in any litigation that is referenced in or relevant to the Article, Essay, Book Review, or Gonzaga Law Review Online piece.
-The Review's publication offers are all contingent upon authors' compliance with this conflict-of-interest policy.
+Authors must also disclose their involvement in any litigation that is referenced in or relevant to the Article, Essay, or Book Review.
+The Review's publication offers are all contingent upon the author's compliance with this conflict-of-interest policy.